7 Mistakes People Make When Driving in Snow and Ice

 Have you ever been driving behind a car or tractor trailer with snow or ice on its roof?
 Did you see your life flash before your eyes when the sheet of frozen snow flew off the roof and headed in your direction?
 Not clearing snow off the car is just one mistake someone can make when driving in snow and ice or after a snowstorm.
 Unfortunately, mistakes like this can have devastating consequences.

 Driving in snow and ice is bad enough.
-Don’t make it worse by causing a crash.
+Don’t make it worse by causing a car crash in winter weather.
 Help prevent a winter car accident by avoiding the following winter driving mistakes.